sharkwouter/minigalaxy/README.md

 - Show all games or just the ones you've installed
 - View the error message if a game fails to launch

+Features **not** in Minigalaxy:

+- Installing games meant for other platforms

 ## System requirements

 Minigalaxy should work on the following distributions: